OpenSkyProject/OpenSkyImager/README.md

 Color filter wheel support
 =======================
-As of version 0.9.0 both QHY 5 positions 2" and the new QHYCFW2 series are supported.
+As of version 0.9.4 both QHY 5 positions 2" and the new QHYCFW2 series are supported.
 Both with serial and through camera connection.
 Models that are known to support cfw-through connection are QHY7/9/11/21/22/23.
+Also embedded CFW of minicam5F and QHY90A are supported.

 Remote control
 ==============